What the SEND Tribunal is — and what it is not

 See section guides →Cease to maintain

-The LA has decided to cease the EHCP — usually at annual review or when the young person leaves education or training.
+The local authority has decided to cease the EHCP — usually at annual review or when the young person leaves education or training.

 Read full guide →The SEND Tribunal appeal process step by step